Page content

 This opportunity is for established researchers from across UK Research and Innovation (UKRI) remit, without a background in core artificial intelligence (AI) research, who want to build domain relevant AI capability and develop advanced AI approaches to tackle a specific research challenge in their chosen field.

 Projects FEC can be costed between £500,000 - £2,187,500 (UKRI funding 80% FEC).
-Applicants must dedicate at least 50% of their time over the duration of the 36 month project (part time staff must also dedicate at least 50% of their time on the project with the duration being extended proportionately) and must start on 1 October 2026.
+Applicants holding a full-time position must dedicate between 50-100% of their time over the duration of the 36 months.
+Fellowships can also be held on a part time basis, with a minimal level of 50% FTE required and project durations extended proportionately.
+All projects must start on 1 October 2026.

 In developing your application to this funding opportunity, you may wish to carefully consider the guidance and eligibility criteria for this call located on the calls webpage.